menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 8. After receiving the cloudMasked images of each year, composite them into a timelapse imagery in a GIF format or a video based on own's interest.

 # Sample Scripts
+In this sample script, I raised three years (i.e. 2000, 2010, and 2020) for different Landsat satellite images.
+As for other years, you modify and add more by yourself following the instruction below.

 **1. Import** `geemap package` **into Python**
 ```yaml